The Early Years

 With a great deal of trepidation, I underwent isolation and Radio-Active Iodine Therapy on December 17, 2012.

-Let’s not forget that I had absolutely so much fun singing the night before!
+Let’s not forget that I had absolutely so much fun singing at an event the night before!
 It really helped to dull the stress.

 Vale Lynette Gordon, accompanist, soprano, and beautiful friend.
 You will be remembered fondly by all.
 No Eisteddfod has ever been the same without your playing for us, but we will remember you in the music you played, and the songs you sang.